What is Cybersecurity Threats?

 Advanced Persistent Threats

-When an unauthorized user gains access to systems or network as well as stays there for a long time without being discovered, that situation is known as an advanced persistent threat.
+When an unauthorized user gains access to systems or networks as well as stays there for a long time without being discovered, that situation is known as an advanced persistent threat.

 Trojans